learn-co-curriculum/routing-nested-resources-reading/README.md

 Where is `params[:author_id]` coming from?
 Rails provides it for us through the nested route, so we don't have to worry about a collision with the `:id` parameter that `posts#show` is looking for.
 Rails takes the parent resource's name and appends `_id` to it for a nice, predictable way to find the parent resource's ID.

+**Note:** Because we are now nesting our routes instead of writing them out explicitly in `routes.rb`, their URLs have changed from `/authors/:id/posts` and `/authors/:id/posts/:post_id` to `/authors/:author_id/posts` and `/authors/:author_id/posts/:id`, respectively.

 But, wait– we didn't make a single change to the `posts#show` action.
-What about the new `/authors/:id/posts/:id` route that we added?
+What about the new `/authors/:author_id/posts/:id` route that we added?
 Remember, the point of nesting our resources is to DRY up our code.
-We had to create a conditional for the `posts#index` action because it renders *different* sets of posts depending on the path, `/authors/:id/posts` or `/posts`.
-Conversely, the `posts#show` route is going to render the *same* information — data concerning a single post — regardless of whether it is accessed via `/authors/:id/posts/:id` or `/posts/:id`.
+We had to create a conditional for the `posts#index` action because it renders *different* sets of posts depending on the path, `/authors/:author_id/posts` or `/posts`.
+Conversely, the `posts#show` route is going to render the *same* information — data concerning a single post — regardless of whether it is accessed via `/authors/:author_id/posts/:id` or `/posts/:id`.

 For good measure, let's go into our `authors_controller.rb` and delete the two actions (`post` and `posts_index`) that we added above so that it looks like this: